-Most Medicaid recipients will receive a recipient identification card (ID).
-This card can be used for health care and certain medically related services only for the person named on the card.
-The coverage period is generally 12 months and is valid for the period shown on the front of the card as long as the recipient remains eligible.
-Although the cards display coverage dates it is not a guarantee of coverage or eligibility.
-Medicaid ID cards are mailed to recipients in the following circumstances:
+Each child enrolled in Denali KidCare (DKC) will receive a DKC card.
+This card can be used for health care and medical-related services only for the person named on the card.
+The coverage period is generally one year and is valid for the period shown on the front of the card.